SinhaSaab/Cryptocurrency-Blockchain/README.md

 <br>
 • The folder "blockchain" consists of scripts from the server side (nodes).
 It is further divided into 3 sub directories.
 File named "blockchain.py" consists of the python script used to implement various functionalities like <b>create block, verify transaction, Proof of Work, </b>etc. Directory "templates" has the HTML and Javascript (templates) which have been used for the UI.
 The "static" folder contains the custom CSS and bootstrap frameworks.
 <br>
 • The  folder blockchain_client consists of the scripts from the user's side.
 It is further divided into 3 parts.
 One which has the HTML and Javascript(templates) which is used for UI for the user.
-The static folder contains the custom CSS part and bootstrap frameworks. blockchain_client.py consists of the python script used to implement various functionalities like <b>signing the transaction, generating transaction, view user<b> etc.<br>
+The static folder contains the custom CSS part and bootstrap frameworks. blockchain_client.py consists of the python script used to implement various functionalities like <b>signing the transaction, generating transaction, view user</b> etc.<br>

 <h3>Dependencies</h3>
 <p>For running our project following dependencies would be required: